 It’s no wonder I would later develop a center for traumatized children and adults.
 I knew what it was like to feel terrified, abandoned and alone.

 But more important, I knew how to get to the other side.

 And no matter what is happening in your life right now, I can help you get to the other side, too.

 My Education And Credentials

-My training started out fairly traditional: I graduated magna cum laude from Boston College with a Bachelor of Arts degree in English and Sociology and received my Master of Social Work degree from Simmons College Graduate School of Social Work in Boston.
+My training started out fairly traditional: I graduated magna cum laude from Boston College with a Bachelor of Arts degree in English and Sociology and received my Master of Social Work degree from Simmons University Graduate School of Social Work in Boston.

 Because my personal beliefs are more spiritual and holistic, I received additional training at the Mind/Body Medical Institute at the Deaconess Hospital in Boston, MA, in conjunction with the Department of Continuing Education of Harvard Medical School.